sergeyr87/tikal_test/README.md

 # tikal_test

-i added docker compose for service call teletraan it a deploy service all you need to is to run it and you have new deploy systemn
+python web very simple app
+with flask

+to run it just use:
+clone the repo
+run docker-compose up
+and you ready to go